ttompk/als/readme.md

 Amyotrophic lateral sclerosis (ALS), also known as motor neurone disease (MND) or Lou Gehrig's disease, is a fatal disease affecting the motor neurons of the brain and spinal cord.
 Motor neurons are responsible for controling body movements including walking, talking, eating, and breathing.
 Progressive degeneration of the motor neurons in ALS eventually leads to neural necrosis.
 When the motor neurons die, the ability of the brain to initiate and control muscle movement is permanently lost.

 ALS is a terminal, progressive disease.
-Each year approximately 5,600 American's are diagnosed with ALS.
+Each year approximately 5,600 Americans are diagnosed with ALS.
 Currently, there is **NO CURE FOR ALS**.

 This project sought to predict the length of survival of ALS subjects.
 Death from onset of disease is rapid but also heterogeneous, with 50% dying within three years of symptom onset, 75% within the first five years, and 90% within 10 years.
 Most ALS subjects die as a result of respiratory failure.